adamwlester/awl-site/README.md

 - `hero`: Path (relative to the project folder) to the hero image file (for example, `images/render_1.png`).
   - This image is used as the project card thumbnail on the portfolio list page.
   - The value of 'hero' must exactly match the 'src' of one of the entries in the 'images:' array.
+  - The hero image does not need to be first in the images: list; it is selected solely by matching hero to an images.src value.
 - `model`: String path to the `.glb` file in the `/models/` folder.
   - Example: `model: "models/nc4touch-behavioral-apparatus.glb"`
 - `images`: List of supporting render or photo entries, each with: